HsuShihHsueh/build-a-own-website/README.md

 <img src="/pic/freenom4.png" width="600" /><br>

 ##
-if you want to know clearly about the process, welcome to watch my youtube channel.
+if you want to know more clearly about the process, welcome to watch my youtube channel.